QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 --- abstract

 A Network Digital Twin (NDT) provides a network emulation tool usable for different purposes such as scenario planning, impact analysis, and change management.
-Integrating a Network Digital Twin into network management together with Agentic AI, it allows the network management activities to take user intent or service requirements as input, automatically assess, model, and refine optimization strategies under realistic conditions but in a risk-free environment.
+Agentic AI enables dynamic goal-driven execution and adaptive behavior and closed-loop autonomy.
+By integrating a Network Digital Twin into network management together with the Agentic AI, it allows the network management activities to take user intent or service requirements as input, automatically assess, model, and refine optimization strategies under realistic conditions but in a risk-free environment.
 Such environment that operates to meet these types of